centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 > NOTE: We highly recommend to have two Sytems set up - An Integration Test / Demo System connected to our OT&E System and your Production System connected to our Live System.
 Switching this in one System may lead to bad experiences later on e.g. Registrar TLD Sync related, Domain Portfolio Mixup etc. You can request a free Developer License at whmcs.com that you can use for an internal hosted WHMCS Installation.

 You may configure a `Proxy Server` to use for connecting.
 This configuration setting is optional.
+But this might be the entry point for performance improvements.
+I you have a Reverse Proxy set up, communication will be sent to this server.
+It could care for keeping connections open for a while (connection keep-alive) to improve HTTP communication performance.
+This is similar to what we offer via the high-performance proxy setup, but a way working for other web servers than Apache.
+This setting does not work together with the High-Performance Proxy Setup!

 At `IRTP (Inter-Registrar Transfer Policy)` setting, we suggest using `Option 1` to activate the default WHMCS way of the IRTP integration.
 Find further details documented below.